 Local and state agencies must give equal access and equally effective services to people with disabilities.
 They can’t deny people an opportunity to participate in their programs or give an opportunity that is less than what is given to others.
 Often, the public entity must provide qualified interpreters, computer-aided realtime transcription (also called CART), assistive listening devices, or other auxiliary aids or services to ensure effective communication with deaf and hard of hearing people.

 The U.S. Department of Justice (DOJ) rules say that the public entity must make sure communications with people with disabilities are as effective as communications with others.
 They must provide appropriate auxiliary aids and services to ensure the person with a disability has the same opportunities as others.
 The public entity may not charge the individual for providing auxiliary aids and services.
 The public entity must also try to honor the person’s accommodation choice.

-The appropriate auxiliary aid or service depends on many factors, such the type of communication used by the individual and the situation in which communication occurs.
-An auxiliary aid or service that is appropriate for one person, or in one context, may be useless in another setting or for a different person.
+There are many types of auxiliary aids and services that may be necessary for effective communication, what works for one person might not be ideal for another person.
+The U.S. Department of Justice’s rules provides auxiliary aids and services definitions.
+The appropriate auxiliary aid or service depends on many factors, such the type of communication used by the person and the situation in which communication occurs.
+An auxiliary aid or service that is appropriate for one person, or in one situation, may not work in a different setting or for a different person.